a998766543321/Learning-Summary/ServiceNow Learning.md

 ## Indicators
   1. known as Key Performance Indicators (KPI)
   2. Three types
-     1. Automated: Scores are automatically collected using scheduled data collection jobs
+     1. **Automated**: Scores are automatically collected using scheduled data collection jobs
-     2. Manual: Scores are entered manually or imported from a third-party source
+     2. **Manual**: Scores are entered manually or imported from a third-party source
-     3. Formula: Scores are calculated using scores of other indicators
+     3. **Formula**: Scores are calculated using scores of other indicators

   3. Automated indicators save scores from an indicator source at a regular frequency such as daily, weekly, or monthly.